 |Kids Activity Assistant||770,000 CRC|

 |Nursing Home Administrator||1,270,000 CRC|

 |Personal Assistant||745,000 CRC|

 |Primary Therapist||2,450,000 CRC|

 |Rehabilitation Counselor||3,000,000 CRC|

-Care Giving and Child Care salaries in Costa Rica range from 773,000 CRC per month (minimum average salary) to 4,040,000 CRC per month (maximum average salary, actual maximum is higher).
+Care Giving and Child Care salaries in Costa Rica range from 773,000 CRC per month (starting average salary) to 4,040,000 CRC per month (maximum average salary, actual maximum is higher).
 This is not the minimum wage as per the law, only the lowest reported number in the salary survey that had thousands of participants and professionals from all over the country.

 The experience level is the most important factor in determining the salary.
 Naturally the more years of experience the higher the wage.

 Generally speaking, employees having experience from two to five years earn on average 32% more than freshers and juniors across all industries and disciplines.